ViPC Monthly Pigment Meeting Recap

 Three case reports on punctate leukoderma following low-fluence 1,064-nm Q-switched Nd:YAG laser treatment for melasma were reviewed.
 The discussion focused on whether the resulting hypopigmentation was melanopenic (loss of pigment) or melanocytopenic (loss of melanocytes), and addressed the implications for treatment outcomes and prognosis.

-💡 Excimer Light/Laser: Principles and Clinical Challenges
+💡 Expert Talk : Excimer Light/Laser: Principles and Clinical Challenges

-Speaker: Dr. Chau Yee Ng
+Speaker: A/Prof. Chau Yee Ng

 Dr. Ng shared practical insights into the use of excimer light and laser therapy for vitiligo, including parameter settings, real-world case applications, and treatment pitfalls.
 The session emphasized optimizing therapeutic response and patient satisfaction in pigment restoration therapies.